 Route Z, at 39 nautical miles (72 km) was the shortage route, but this would quickly come under bombardment from German Guns and captured French Batteries and could not be used during the hours of daylight.

 Route X, at 55 nautical miles (102 km) passed through sandbanks and a heavily mined part of the Channel.
-It was dangerous to negotiate at night and during the day it was difficult to maneuver in the restricted area when under attack by aircraft.
+It was dangerous to negotiate at night and during the day it was difficult to manoeuvre in the restricted area when under attack by enemy aircraft.

 HMS Venetia, a Sheerness destroyer, took part in the evacuation of Boulogne as she entered the harbour every gun the Germans possessed opened up on her to try and sink her in the mouth of the harbour and by so doing trapping the other ships.

 HMS Venetia’s B gun received a direct hit killing its entire crew and caused severe casualties amongst her bridge personnel.
 Twenty of her crew were killed and 11 wounded amongst these her captain Lt Cdr B. H. de C. Mellor.
 Venetia’s engines stopped and she ran aground.
 The only officer not wounded Sub-Lt D, H, Jones managed to back the Venetia out of the harbour.
 The shell causing the damage had come from an abandoned French Battery which had not been disabled by the French!

 25th May 1940, The block ships held at sheerness sailed with their escort HMS Vega a Sheerness destroyer, (Captain G.A.
 Garnons-Williams).
 Three block ships were destined for Ostend and two for Zeebrugge.
 Ostend was cancelled on route in hope of taking off more troops.
 The block ships at Ostend under fire from the French (yes the French, our allies) failed to sink in mid channel.

 HMS Vega again crossed to Ostend with two more block ships and this time they were successfully sunk in mid channel.